Suicide in adolescents

-One in three young people who experience suicidal ideation attempt suicide.
+According to a recent paper by Mars and colleagues , one in three young people who experience suicidal ideation attempt suicide.
 Thoughts of suicide (‘suicidal ideation’) are common in adolescents and are a well-established risk factor for suicidal behaviour.
-Although many risk and protective factors for suicidal behaviour have been identified, little is known about the factors that differentiate those most likely to attempt suicide from those who think about suicide, but do not attempt it.
+Although many risk and protective factors for suicidal behaviour have been identified, little is known about the factors that differentiate those most likely to attempt suicide from those who think about it, but do not attempt it.

-Many well-established risk factors for suicide (including depression, hopelessness and impulsivity) strongly predict the development of suicidal ideation, but only weakly predict attempts among those thinking about suicide.
-It is important to identify factors which differentiate those who attempt suicide from those who experience suicidal ideation but do not act on these thoughts.
-Identifying factors that best distinguish between these groups of adolescents have important implications for clinical practice.
+Many well-established risk factors for suicide, for example depression, hopelessness and impulsivity, strongly predict the development of suicidal ideation, but only weakly predict attempts among those thinking about suicide.
+The authors sets out recent theories relating to suicide and investigate what differentiates those who attempt suicide from those who experience suicidal ideation but do not act on these thoughts.
+The identifying factors that best distinguish between these groups of adolescents have important implications for clinical practice.

 Recent theoretical models of suicide

 The paper reviews recent models.
-These all fit within an ‘ideation to action’ framework, i.e. development of suicidal ideation and progression from ideation to attempts are distinct processes with separate risk factors and explanations.
-Models cited:
+These all fit within an ‘ideation to action’ framework.
+In other words, they assume the development of suicidal ideation and the progression from ideation to attempts are distinct processes with separate risk factors and explanations.
+The models cited are:

 - the interpersonal theory (IPT)

 - the integrated motivational–volitional (IMV)